Beware of Aliases -- Signal Preservation is Crucial for Robust Image Restoration: Acknowledgements

-\begin{ack} The authors acknowledge support by the state of Baden-Württemberg through bwHPC and the German Research Foundation (DFG) through grant INST 35/1597-1 FUGG.
-The authors additionally acknowledge funding by the DFG Research Unit 5336 - Learning to Sense. \end{ack}
+We acknowledge support by the DFG research unit 5336 - Learning to Sense.
+The authors acknowledge support by the state of Baden-Württemberg through bwHPC and the German Research Foundation (DFG) through grant INST 35/1597-1 FUGG.

+\begin{IEEEbiography}[{ }]{Shashank Agnihotri} is currently a PhD student in Prof. Dr.-Ing Margret Keuper’s Machine Learning Lab in the DWS Group at the University of Mannheim.
+He received his MSc.
+Computer Science from the University of Freiburg in September 2021.
+He works primarily on analyzing and improving the adversarial and OOD robustness of deep learning architectures.
+He has published some papers at prestigious venues like ICML, ECCV, NeurIPS, ICCV, and others.\end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Julia Grabinski} is a PhD candidate at the Fraunhofer Institute for Industrial Mathematics and in the Chair of Machine Learning at the University of Mannheim.
+She received her M.Sc. degree from the University of Mannheim, Germany, in 2021.
+Her research interests include robustness in computer vision under the lens of signal processing.
+She has published some papers at prestigious venues like NeurIPS, ICCV, ECCV, CVPR, ICML and others. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Janis Keuper} received the PhD degree from the University of Freiburg.
+He is a full professor for data science and head of the Institute for Machine Learning and Analytics (IMLA) at Offenburg University and an associated Professor at the University of Mannheim.
+His research focuses on the correctness and application of learning models in the context of physical systems.\end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Margret Keuper} is a full professor for Machine Learning with a focus on computer vision at the University of Mannheim.
+She is also an affiliated research leader at the Max Planck Institute for Informatics, Saarbruecken.
+She received her PhD degree from the University of Freiburg under the supervision of Prof Thomas Brox with her thesis entitled ”Segmentation of Cells and Sub-cellular Structures from Microscopic Recordings”.
+She worked as a postdoctoral researcher at the University of Freiburg working on topics related to motion estimation, segmentation, and grouping.
+She is also a member of ELLIS.\end{IEEEbiography}

 {